Contents

 For Jeff, part of this process is being available where your clients and team members need you.
 “10 years ago we were always on the phone, but now our customers have so many modes of communication at their fingertips and preferences for when they use which.
 It’s important to us to meet them where they are at.”

-Connect it to the mission
+Connect Everything Back to the Mission

 Of course, it all ties back to our mission to help our customers make safer, smarter, and better decisions through our mission-critical training technology solutions.
 When you’re working with the critical sectors of our communities, it gives your daily work a profound sense of purpose.
 “This is an incredible organization because we serve heroes.
 We are keeping our customers safe, making sure they are properly trained and can go home at night.
 When you think about that, it’s clear why the customer experience is so important.